AverageHelper/portfolio/README.md

 Feel free to poke around, I guess.

-# Usage
+# Contributing

-We use [Astro](https://astro.build) to generate static HTML from templates.
-Astro runs on Node, and our webserver uses Deno.
-Make sure both of these are installed on your system.
+We use [Astro](https://astro.build) to generate static HTML from templates, which we serve statically using [Rocket.rs](https://rocket.rs/).
+Astro runs on Node, and our webserver uses Rust.
+Make sure both of these are installed on your system in order to build the webserver.

 ## Install Dependencies